-Five animal candidates vying for title of Mayor of CT’s Beardsley Zoo
+Five animal candidates vying for title of mayor of CT’s Beardsley Zoo

 - Clara the American Bison – She is the country’s national mammal and has the dignity and gravitas demanded of a zoo mayor.
 She’s a single mother who can run up to 35 miles per hour.

-“Once again, the race for Mayor of Connecticut’s Beardsley Zoo is highly contested as each candidate attempts to win the support of voters,” said Zoo Director Gregg Dancho.
+“Once again, the race for mayor of Connecticut’s Beardsley Zoo is highly contested as each candidate attempts to win the support of voters,” explained Zoo Director Gregg Dancho.
 “Unlike other elections, we encourage people to vote early, vote often, and stuff the ballot box.”

 The election is open to the general public and can vote for a candidate by making a $1 donation for each vote.
-Voting opens November 4 and closes at 4 p.m. on November 18.
-Click here to vote.
+Each donation goes towards the conservation programs at the zoo.
+Voting opens on Nov.
+4 and closes at 4 p.m. on Nov.
+18. Click here to vote.